Pinebrook Family Answers

 JOB SUMMARY: Under the supervision of the Transportation and Visitation Program Supervisor, provides transportation and monitoring of family visits.
 The incumbent must commit to accepting a minimum of two(2) assignments per month.
 S/he ensures the safety of children at all … Continue reading

-Department: Transportation and Visitation Hours: Part-time Flexible JOB SUMMARY: Under the supervision of the Transportation and Visitation Program Supervisor, transports children placed in foster care and other residential settings to and from family visits and other appointments.
-The incumbent must … Continue reading
+JOB SUMMARY: Under the supervision of the Transportation and Visitation Program Supervisor, transports children placed in foster care and other residential settings to and from family visits and other appointments.
+The incumbent must commit to accepting a minimum of two(2) … Continue reading

-Department: Homecare Hours: Part-time Flexible JOB SUMMARY: Homemaker-Health Aides provide hands-on personal care to the elderly, disabled, and/or handicapped individual in addition to providing a clean, healthy environment for clients and their families.
-Homemaker-Health Aides are supervised on a day-to-day … Continue reading
+JOB SUMMARY: Homemaker-Health Aides provide hands-on personal care to the elderly, disabled, and/or handicapped individual in addition to providing a clean, healthy environment for clients and their families.
+Homemaker-Health Aides are supervised on a day-to-day basis by both the … Continue reading

 Pinebrook Family Answers is committed to providing college students with internships that translate academic knowledge into professional work experience.
 Internship positions are available for students seeking to fulfill course requirements or to achieve practical experience in the child welfare/behavioral health field.